valentinvogt/npde-summary/chapters/09.typ

 rho dot(v) & = div (sigma (bx) grad u) $ Remember from Analysis that the particular wave equation
 $frac(partial^2, partial t^2) u - c^2 frac(partial^2, partial x^2) u = 0$
-in 1D results in the d’Alembert solution:
+in 1D results in the d'Alembert solution:
 $ u (x , t) = 1 / 2 (u_0 (x + c t) + u_0 (x - c t)) + frac(1, 2 c) integral_(x - c t)^(x + c t) v_0 (s) dif s $
 with $u_0$ and $v_0$ the initial conditions.
 Hence there is again the concept of domain of dependence and domain of influence.
 This will be important later.